amiletic84/blockchain-boot-camp/README.md

 - `truffle migrate --network develop` - deploy contracts on local network
 -  network id is `1337`, port `8545`, use same network id in Metamask

+### contract deployment
+This dApp uses `Ropsten` test network.
+In order to deploy contract to `Ropsten`:

+- Metamask installed and mnemonic saved
+- Obtain ropsten test eth
+- Open infura account and create project
+- populate .env file with following variables

+- WALLET_MNEMONIC=your mnemonic from metamask
+- INFURA_PROJECT_ID=infura project id
+- OWNER_ID=account on ropsten that will be owner of the contracts

+- `truffle migrate --network ropsten` - this command will deploy contracts to ropsten network

 ### Frontend

 - `cd client`